Part 2 of 3 of the “Keeping Hooves Healthy” Series.

 Hoof supplements can be broken down into three categories: maintenance, support, and critical.

 Maintenance is for the horse that already has a healthy hoof, and needs to stay that way!
 Maybe your horse is barefoot, and you are going into the fly-stomping summer months and want to protect your horse’s hoof health.
-When looking for a maintenance supplement, lower levels (less than 10 mg) of biotin is perfect.
+When looking for a maintenance supplement, lower levels (less than 10 mg) of biotin are ideal.

 Some of these supplements include: